symdesign/sketch-auto-translate/README.md

 # Sketch Auto Translate Plugin
-Sketch Auto Translate is tested with the current [Sketch 53.2](https://www.sketchapp.com/).
+Sketch Auto (Language) Translate is tested with the current [Sketch 53.2](https://www.sketchapp.com/).
 It is a plugin to translate Text Layers and Symbol Overrides.

 <table>
 <tr>